markmoxon/elite-source-code-bbc-micro-cassette/README.md

 ## Acknowledgements

-The original 1984 source code is copyright &copy; Ian Bell and David Braben, and the code on this site is identical to the version released by the authors on [Ian Bell's personal website](http://www.iancgbell.clara.net/elite/).
+The original 1984 source code is copyright &copy; Ian Bell and David Braben, and the code on this site is identical to the version released by the authors on [Ian Bell's personal website](http://www.iancgbell.clara.net/elite/), just reformatted to be more readable.

 The commentary is copyright &copy; Mark Moxon.
 Any misunderstandings or mistakes in the documentation are entirely my fault.

 Huge thanks are due to the original authors for not only creating such an important piece of my childhood, but also for releasing the source code for us to play with; to Paul Brink for his annotated disassembly; and to Kieran Connell for his BeebAsm version, which I forked to create this repository.
-You can find out more in the [introduction](#Introduction) below.
+You can find out more about all of these in the [introduction](#Introduction) below.

 Right on, Commanders!